fcarp10/benchfaster/README.md

 ## Prerequisites

 - `ansible` installed in the control node (can be the same machine as the tester node)
+- Passwordless sudo access in all nodes
-- Passwordless SSH login from control node to the other nodes
+- SSH key-based authentication from control node to all other nodes
-- Ubuntu Server 22.04 or Arch Linux in all machines
+- Ubuntu Server 22.04 or Arch Linux in all nodes
 - (Optional) Local container [registry](https://docs.docker.com/registry/deploying/)